 Many of these cases, the report found, involved chronic conditions, making it clear that care providers are not communicating potential risk factors that could make complications more likely.
 In addition, the report found, providers could work on teaching women to watch for potential red flags, making them more likely to seek help promptly instead of ignoring or dismissing certain signs as nothing of importance.

-Another issue raised by CDC was the lack of access to care in certain rural areas, which hurts Native American women the most.
+Another issue raised by the CDC was the lack of access to care in certain rural areas, which hurts Native American women the most.

 Additionally, women who die due to delivery-related complications and infections, more often than not undergo procedures that expose them to potential risks they weren’t even aware of beforehand.
 As Lauren K. Hall explained for FEE, once a pregnant woman arrives at the hospital, she’s likely to have her labor induced chemically, putting her at a 30% chance of having to undergo a cesarean section.

 During labor, the woman will probably be forced to be hooked up to monitoring machines preventing her from standing, walking, or eating and drinking.
 And throughout the entire ordeal, she will also be subjected to vaginal exams whose potential risks are never fully explained.

 “All these restrictions and invasions of the mother’s body are done ostensibly for the sake of her and the baby’s health,” Hall wrote, “but no medical reason exists for this level of intervention for most of these women.
 In other words, the vast majority of childbirths could happen as or even more safely if the mother were able to move around, eat, drink, and avoid invasive interventions.”